wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/ocr-technologies/includes/2-ocr-actions.md

 Except for text extraction, OCR actions enable you to check if a given text exists or not on the screen or the foreground window.

 To implement this kind of condition, deploy the **If Text on Screen** action.
-In the action's properties, specify the text to search and the source of it.
+In the action's properties, specify the text to search for and the source of it.

 You can also specify whether the text will be extracted from the whole selected source, a specific subregion, or a subregion relative to an image.